Modified Version 2-16-2026

 In Pre-Socratic philosophy, MOTION and SUBSTANCE were considered the conditions of the ONE ELEMENT.
 We are met with the same idea among the Jews.
 From Spirit (the Breath, or MOTION) came forth the Word, and in the esotericism, the “fiery world” during cosmic formation.
 It is natural, from the standpoint of anthropology, since fire was important to the ancient world, that we should find a single basic idea early civilizations were to convey it.
 With people who lived close to rivers, or to whom rivers and lakes were important, we find the element of water as a symbol for the Sea or Soul of the Universe, or God as SPIRIT considered vitality, breath (motion), substance, and entity (force).

-“The record of the Jews contain the literature of the fire-god” states Samuel F. Dunlap.
-The old Canaanites were all controlled by the same religion of the natives of Persia, which is the bright home of many traditions, philosophy, and mystics.
+“The record of the Jews contains the literature of the fire-god” states Samuel F. Dunlap.
+The old Canaanites were all controlled by the same religion of the natives of Persia, which is the bright and vast home of many traditions, philosophies, and mystics.
 The natives of ancient Persia were known as “fire-worshippers,” though they worshipped the NOUMENAL FIRE.

 We find this old philosophy come down to us in the New Testament in Matthew (3:11), e.g., when it says: “I baptize you with water for repentance.
 But after me comes one who is more powerful than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire.”
-This fire is not the physical flame, but the divine light of THEION.
+This fire is not the physical flame, but the divine light of THEION (see Baptized with Fire: Proclus and Simonian Theosophy on the Symbolism of Fire and Water and Historical Connection of Born-Again Christianity to 17th century Theosophers, Occultism and Alchemy).

 The notable god of Arabia, and its gods come into the same vicinity of the Bacchus-Dionysian worship, who was known as Adon, the First Ancestor, the LIFE-god.
 The worshippers of Adonai tried to distance themselves from the worshippers of Bel (Baal) and Moloch.
-Bel and Moloch despite their protestations, as well as Mithra, and Saturn — all personify the same principles of the Hebrews.
-Franz Karl Movers demonstrated, that even the names of Abraham and Israel were names of the chief FIRE of the Kabiri (fire-gods).
+Despite their protestations, Bel and Moloch, as well as Mithra and Saturn — all personify the same principles of the Hebrews.
+Franz Karl Movers demonstrated that even the names of Abraham and Israel were names of the chief FIRE of the Kabiri (fire-gods).

 THE MYSTERY AND MEANING OF THE GOD-NAME BA’AL

-If you trace this same line in research, you will find a pre-Christian Nazarenism in Mesopotamia, and a Christos-idea (Roman and Persian Mithra) long before any modern Mythicist and the books of the New Testament, with sects among them regarding the god as having been manifest in different bodies, and in various times, similarly to a concept in Indian (Hindu) philosophy.
+If you trace this same line in research, you will find a pre-Christian Nazarenism in Mesopotamia, and a Christos-idea (Roman and Persian Mithra) long before any modern Mythicist to blame.
+You’ll also discover the books of the New Testament, with sects among them regarding the god as having been manifest in different bodies, and in various times, similarly to a concept in Indian (Hindu) philosophy.

 The early Gnostics are primarily influenced by Chaldean and Syrian ideas along the borders.
 Dionysius (Adonis) was the Syro-Arabian god under various names, with the principle Urania (Ourania who is both the Sun and the Full-Moon, Sin, or Lunus-Luna), and the Father of Epigeios (Adam, earth), a hermaphrodite or duad in mythology, that contained Eua (Eve, female principle) in it.
 She, known as Daughter was represented by the Crescent-moon.